avantrec/soco-cli/README.md

 If accessing the HTTP server from another machine on the network, make sure that your firewall allows incoming TCP requests on your chosen port.

-For each request, the server will output the equivalent `sonos` command line (if applicable) and exit code/error, followed by the URL requested and the HTTP response code, e.g.:
+For each request, the server will report the equivalent `sonos` command line (if applicable), execute the sonos command, and report the exit code/error, followed by the URL requested and the HTTP response code, e.g.:

 ```
 SoCo-CLI: Command = 'sonos Study volume', exit code = 0